tito-arch/BABC-2/content/posts/adobe-firefly.md

 ### Text Effects

 With text effects, you will be able to add styles and textures to letters and objects.
-This new text effects feature is new to the Ai image generators like Dalle and the like therefore this is going to change a lot.
+This new text effects feature is new to the Ai image generators like Dalle and the like, therefore this is going to change a lot.

 ![](/uploads/firefly_rubberballs_24949-scaled.webp)